reverb256/reverb256/README.md

 Been in love with computers since the IBM 486.
 DOS Shell.
 Windows 3.1.
 Always comfortable in a terminal.
 Emulated everything.
 Hooked a GameCube to a PC using the Phantasy Star Online DNS trick to stream GC games.
 Read every tech blog I could find through school.
 Broke stuff, fixed it, broke it again — that's how I learned.

 Then 15 years in food service while never stopping the obsession.
 Crypto mining built the GPU farm (8 cards).
-VR consumed 2024 (VRChat, WiVRn, full body tracking).
+VR consumed 2024 (Quest Pro, VRChat, full body tracking).
 AI got serious late 2025.
 Blew $1K on Replit learning the hard way.
 Client web dev for Winnipeg small businesses.

 Killed Windows for good September 2025.
 Went full NixOS January 2026.